 If your child continues to be upset or confused about their gender identity and is nearing puberty, you and your child may be seen more often by the team at GIDS.

-However, thinking about hormone blockers is only one aspect of a highly complex area, and each child or young teen will have different needs and goals for how they wish to express their gender.
+Each child or young teen will have different needs and goals for how they wish to express their gender.

 Will my child grow up to be trans or non-binary?